-Grizzly bears in the lower-48 states were reduced to one percent of their historic range and one to two percent of their historic numbers due to persecution and habitat destruction associated with the march of human development.
+Grizzly bears in the lower-48 states were reduced to 1% of their historic range and 1–2% of their historic numbers due to persecution and habitat destruction associated with the march of human development.

 In November 2011, a federal appeals court upheld a lower-court ruling that reinstated Endangered Species Act protections for Yellowstone’s iconic grizzly bear population.
 The court agreed with Greater Yellowstone Coalition, represented by Earthjustice, that the government’s irrational response to the loss of a key food source due to climate change requires continued federal ESA protections for Yellowstone’s grizzlies.

 One month later, a federal appeals court provided additional protections to grizzly bears and other Yellowstone wildlife by ruling that the Forest Service must protect a wilderness study area adjoining the northern boundary of Yellowstone National Park from damage and disruption caused by snowmobiles and dirt bikes.
 The area contains important habitat for grizzly bears, wolverines, and lynx, but the Forest Service authorized escalating levels of snowmobile and motorcycle use in the area.
 In response, conservation groups, represented by Earthjustice, filed a lawsuit to enforce legal protections for the area under the 1977 Montana Wilderness Study Act.

 In 2015, conservation groups filed a legal challenge against two federal agencies for approving the killing of four grizzly bears, a threatened species, within Grand Teton National Park in northwest Wyoming.